ibm-cloud-docs/secrets-manager/monitor-metrics.md

 ### How to find the {{site.data.keyword.mon_short}} dashboard for {{site.data.keyword.secrets-manager_short}} using the Observability page
 {: #find-observability}

-After configuring your {{site.data.keyword.mon_short}} instance to receive platform metrics, follow the below steps:
+After configuring your {{site.data.keyword.mon_short}} instance to receive platform metrics, follow these steps:

 1. Go to the [Monitoring](/observe/monitoring){: external} dashboard and find your monitoring instance that is configured to receive platform metrics.
 2. Click on the **View {{site.data.keyword.mon_short}}** button in the **View Dashboard** column of the monitoring instance.